cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/http-restful-api-v3/metrics.rst

   POST <base-url>/metrics/query?context=namespace.default.app.HelloWorld.flow.WhoFlow.flowlet.saver
     &metric=user.names.bytes&aggregate=true

 Retrieving multiple metrics at once, by issuing an HTTP POST request with a JSON list as the request body that enumerates the name and attributes for each metric, is currently not supported in this API.
-Use the :ref:`v2 API
+Instead, use the :ref:`v2 API
-<http-restful-api-v2-metrics-multiple>`instead.
+<http-restful-api-v2-metrics-multiple>`.
 It will be supported in a future release.

 .. _http-restful-api-metrics-tag-list: